-COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: ÚMV/ MRUa/22 Course name: Mathematical problem solving strategies I Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 4.
-Course level: I. Prerequisities: semester and active p Classification scale: se completion: on the basis of the results of written examinations carried out during the participation in exercises.
-81 % - 90 %, C: 71 % - 80 %, D: 61 % - 70 %, E: 51 % - 60 %, FX: 0 % - 50 %. selected from various knowledge in findin acquainted with type e explain the basic concepts and methods of solving mathematical problems as areas of school mathematics.
-The student is able to apply the acquired g and using various strategies for solving problems.
-The student will get ical and more demanding tasks in school mathematics and with specific aceptions that occur in their solution in the teaching of mathematics in primary l. absolute values, equal logarithmic equations ions, inequalities and systems of equations (equations and inequalities with ations with parameters, irrational equations and inequalities, exponential and and inequalities, trigonometric equations and inequalities).
-Inction, properties of elementary functions, graphs of functions.
-Bratislava, 2008 Kopka, J., Hrozny pr Labem,1999.
-Učebnice a zbierky ú nture: , P., Žabka J. a kol.: Matematika a svet okolo nás, zbierka úloh.
-FMFI UK oblémů ve školské matematice, Univerzita J. E. Purkyně, Ústí nad loh z matematiky ZŠ a SŠ.
-Course language: Slovak
+University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: ÚMV/ Course name: Mathematical problem solving strategies I MRUa/22 Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: 2 Per study period: 28 Course method: present Number of ECTS credits: 2 Recommended semester/trimester of the course: 4.
+Course level: I. Prerequisities: Conditions for course completion: Assessment is given on the basis of the results of written examinations carried out during the semester and active participation in exercises.
+Classification scale: A: 91 % - 100 %, B: 81 % - 90 %, C: 71 % - 80 %, D: 61 % - 70 %, E: 51 % - 60 %, FX: 0 % - 50 %.
+Learning outcomes: The student is able to explain the basic concepts and methods of solving mathematical problems selected from various areas of school mathematics.
+The student is able to apply the acquired knowledge in finding and using various strategies for solving problems.
+The student will get acquainted with typical and more demanding tasks in school mathematics and with specific problems and misconceptions that occur in their solution in the teaching of mathematics in primary and secondary school.
+Brief outline of the course: 1. - 7.
+Solving equations, inequalities and systems of equations (equations and inequalities with absolute values, equations with parameters, irrational equations and inequalities, exponential and logarithmic equations and inequalities, trigonometric equations and inequalities).
+8. - 13.
+Concept of function, properties of elementary functions, graphs of functions.
+Recommended literature: Kubáček, Z., Černek, P., Žabka J. a kol.: Matematika a svet okolo nás, zbierka úloh.
+FMFI UK Bratislava, 2008 Kopka, J., Hrozny problémů ve školské matematice, Univerzita J. E. Purkyně, Ústí nad Labem, 1999.
+Učebnice a zbierky úloh z matematiky ZŠ a SŠ.
+Course language:

 Course assessment

-Total number of assessed students: 253
+Total number of assessed students: 254

-A В С D Е FX
+Α В С D Е FX

-28.06 21.74 22.13 11.86 14.23 1.98
+27.95 21.65 22.05 12.2 14.17 1.97